ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

     Address: 135.181.89.75
     ```

-## Testing Network Connectivity
+## Test Network Connectivity

-IP Fabric CLI provides access to standard Unix tools for network testing, such as `ping`, `traceroute`, `telnet`, `ssh`, `netstat` etc.
+The IP Fabric CLI provides access to standard Unix tools for network testing,
+such as `ping`, `traceroute`, `telnet`, `ssh`, `netstat`, etc.

 !!! warning "ICMP"

-    Please remember that ICMP packets used by `ping` and `traceroute` might be blocked by other devices in the network.
-It does not mean that a device cannot be reached using SSH or Telnet.
+    Please remember that ICMP packets used by `ping` and `traceroute` might be
+    blocked by other devices in the network.
+It does not mean that a device
+    cannot be reached using SSH or Telnet.

-To make sure that the network device is available from IP Fabric VM, you
+To make sure that an network device is available from the IP Fabric VM, you can
-can use the `telnet` and `ssh` client from the command line.
+use the `telnet` and `ssh` client from the command line.

 For SSH testing: